wikimedia/wikimedia-discovery-relevanceForge/README.md

 ## Invocation

-The main Rel Lab process is `relevancyRunner.py`, which takes a `.ini` config file (see below):
+The main Rel Forge process is `relevancyRunner.py`, which takes a `.ini` config file (see below):

 	 relevancyRunner.py -c relevance.ini

 ### Processes

 `relevancyRunner.py` parses the `.ini` file (see below), manages configuration, runs the queries against the Elasticsearch cluster and outputs the results, and then delegates diffing the results to the `jsonDiffTool` specified in the `.ini` file, and delegated the final report to the `metricTool` specified in the `.ini` file.
-It also archives the original queries and configuration (`.ini` and JSON `config` files) with the Rel Lab run output.
+It also archives the original queries and configuration (`.ini` and JSON `config` files) with the Rel Forge run output.

 The `jsonDiffTool` is implemented as `jsondiff.py`, "an almost smart enough JSON diff tool".
 It's actually not that smart: it munges the search results JSON a bit, pretty-prints it, and then uses Python's HtmlDiff to make reasonably pretty output.

-The `metricTool` is implemented as `relcomp.py`, which generates an HTML report comparing two relevance lab query runs.
+The `metricTool` is implemented as `relcomp.py`, which generates an HTML report comparing two Relevance Forge query runs.
 A number of metrics are defined, including zero results rate and a generic top-N diffs (sorted or not).
 Adding and configuring these metrics can be done in `main`, in the array `myMetrics`.
 Examples of queries that change from one run to the next for each metric are provided, with links into the diffs created by `jsondiff.py`.

 Running the queries is typically the most time-consuming part of the process.
 If you ask for a very large number of results for each query (≫100), the diff step can be very slow.
 The report processing is generally very quick.

 ### Configuration

-The Rel Lab is configured by way of an .ini file.
+The Rel Forge is configured by way of an .ini file.
 A sample, `relevance.ini`, is provided.
 Global settings are provided in `[settings]`, and config for the two test runs are in `[test1]` and `[test2]`.

 Additional command line arguments can be added to `searchCommand` to affect the way the queries are run (such as what wiki to run against, changing the number of results returned, and including detailed scoring information.